 Application of Varactor Diode:

-Due to the specificity of different voltages and different capacitances, most of the vector diodes are used in frequency modulation or tuning circuits where the value of capacitance determines the manufacture, modulation frequency.
+Due to the specificity of different voltages and different capacitances, most of the vector diodes are used in frequency modulation or tuning circuits where the value of capacitance determines the manufacture, and modulation frequency.

 Some of its uses are as follows: